seaflow-uw/seaflow-web/content/_index.md

         #   url: ../instrument/

       - title:
-        content: 'We develop population models to estimate growth and mortality rates, revealing how environmental factors control phytoplankton communities.'
+        content: 'We build statistical models to understand how the environment influences phytoplankton growth and community dynamics.'
         align: left
         background:
           image: